samclane/GoL-Habitat/README.md

 ## Running

 Just open `index.html` in your browser.
+It'll take a bit to start, as it's initializing the world.